 The Maryland Department of the Environment (MDE) currently monitors, and has done so for years, various shellfish harvesting waters (Use II waters) in the County for fecal coliform, which is the indicator organism specified in the Code of Maryland Regulations (COMAR) for Use II waters.
+According to COMAR 26.08.02.03-3, the median fecal coliform concentration cannot exceed 14 Most Probable Number (MPN) per 100 milliliters (ml), and more than 10 percent of samples taken cannot exceed 43 MPN per 100 ml.

-In the early 2000s, these monitoring data were used to develop the fecal coliform bacteria Total Maximum Daily Loads (TMDLs).
+In the early 2000s, these monitoring data were used to develop the fecal coliform bacteria Total Maximum Daily Loads (TMDLs) for 19 bacteria-impaired waters in the County.
 Fifteen of the 19 total TMDLs in this TMDL Restoration Plan are for fecal coliform and occur in shellfish harvesting areas.
 Since the monitoring data at the time of TMDL development indicated that fecal coliform counts periodically exceeded water quality criteria, the 15 fecal coliform TMDL waterways are listed by MDE as restricted for shellfish harvesting.
-For Use II waters, the median fecal coliform concentration cannot exceed 14 Most Probable Number (MPN) per 100 milliliters (ml), and more than 10 percent of samples taken cannot exceed 43 MPN per 100 ml.
+In addition to Use II waters, four of the 19 TMDL waterways are in designated Use I waters for public recreational use and are impaired for either E. coli or Enterococci (Figure 1-1).
+For Use I waters, the water quality criteria are: for freshwater, the steady state geometric mean cannot exceed 33 counts/100 ml for Enterococci and 126 counts/100 ml for E. coli; in marine water, the steady state geometric mean cannot exceed 35 counts/100 ml Enterococci.
 For more details, see COMAR 26.08.02.03-3.

-In addition to Use II waters, four of the 19 TMDL waterways are in designated Use I waters for public recreational use and are impaired for either E. coli or Enterococci.
-For Use I waters, the water quality criteria are: for freshwater, the steady state geometric mean cannot exceed 33 counts/100 ml for Enterococci and 126 counts/100 ml for E. coli; in marine water, the steady state geometric mean cannot exceed 35 counts/100 ml Enterococci.
-Again, for more details, see COMAR 26.08.02.03-3.